Concordium/concordium-rosetta/README.md

 ## Rosetta

-Rosetta is a specification of an HTTP-based API designed by Coinbase to provide a common layer of abstraction for interacting with blockchains.
+Rosetta is a specification of an HTTP-based API designed by Coinbase to provide a common layer of abstraction for interacting with any blockchain.

 The Rosetta API is divided into three categories: